notSam25/SimpleSocket/README.md

 ## About
 Server
 > The sever is made for nodeJS, it makes a UDP Server with DGRAM.
+Default port is `2222`.

 Client
 > The client contains a single header for the UDP Client, the Socket.cpp takes input via command line for the connection setup.